 Daily hydroelectric peaking flows of 1,500 to 1,700 cfs have provided dependably excellent summer whitewater in Hell's Corner for years.
-This segment attracts considerable guided rafting use from the Ashland-Medford area, local boaters from Oregon and California, and traveling boaters visiting nearby destinations (e.g., Rogue, Illinois, Smith, Salmon, or Lower Klamath Rivers).
+This segment attracts considerable guided rafting use from the Ashland-Medford area, local boaters from Oregon and California, and traveling boaters visiting nearby destinations (e.g., Rogue, Illinois, Smith, Salmon, or Middle Klamath Rivers).

 At study flows of 1,100 cfs and 800 cfs, Hell's Corner's Class IV/V rapids are acceptable for hard-shell kayaks and small rafts.
 Although some rapids (especially Caldera) still have strong hydraulics, most have narrow, technical lines that are challenging for large rafts or those with full loads of commercial passengers.
-Use on Hell's Corner is likely to decrease as summer whitewater quality decreases.
+Total annual boating use on Hell's Corner is likely to decrease because there will be fewer days of high quality whitewater in summer, even though some boaters will shift their season of use from summer to winter/spring.